ijc8/ijc8.github.io/_posts/2020-1-25-ambition-and-friendship.md

 ## Conclusion

+_The Education of Cyrus_ and _It's a Wonderful Life_ are, on the surface, two very different works: they are from different times, of different cultures, in different formats, and on different subjects.
+Despite these surface differences, these two classics have some striking parallels, and they both have something to say about ambition and friendship.

-George Bailey is a man of ambition who puts his dreams on the sideline every time duty calls, and in doing so greatly benefits his family and community.
-Cyrus of Persia is a man of ambition who successfully chases it to the edges of his known world, and in doing so does lasting harm to his community and his family.
-But both Cyrus and George, for different reasons, are excellent at making friends of everyone around them, and in this respect both are men of great wealth.
+George Bailey is a man of ambition who puts his big dreams on the sideline every time duty calls, and in doing so greatly benefits his family and community.
+Cyrus of Persia is a man of ambition who successfully chases it to the edges of his known world, and in doing so inadvertently destroys everything he holds dear.
+George demonstrates the value of ambition moderated by love, while Cyrus illustrates the dangers of ambition unmoderated.
+Both Cyrus and George, acting with very different motives, are excellent at making friends of everyone around them, and in this sense both are men of great wealth.

 [^1]: To clarify, Media was a place.
 Which is apparently where we get the words "Media" and "Median" from.
 Cyrus's Median friends weren't average: they were from Media!